mkunimoto/Transit-Search-and-Vetting/README.md

 # Transit-Search-and-Vetting

-Transiting exoplanet search and vetting pipeline described in Kunimoto et al. (2019), written for use on light curve data from the original Kepler mission to find multi-planet systems.
+Transiting exoplanet search and vetting pipeline described in Kunimoto et al. (2019), written for use on light curve data to find multi-planet systems.

 The pipeline also uses: